 Scans the database for predicates that have no definition.
-A predicate is considered defined if it has clauses or is declared using dynamic/l or multifile/l.
+A predicate is considered defined if it has clauses or is declared using dynamic/1 or multifile/1.
 As a program is compiled, calls are translated to predicates.
 If the called predicate is not yet defined it is created as a predicate without definition.
 The same happens with runtime generated calls.
 This predicate lists all such undefined predicates that are referenced and not defined in the library.
 See also list_autoload/0.
-Below is an example from a real program and an illustration of how to edit the referencing predicate using edit/l.
+Below is an example from a real program and an illustration of how to edit the referencing predicate using edit/1.

 '''

 ?- list undefined.

 Warning: The predicates below are not defined.
 If these are

 Warning: defined at runtime using assert/1, use

 Warning: :- dynamic Name/Arity.

 Warning:

 Warning: rdf_edit:rdfe_retract/4, which is referenced by

 1-st clause of rdf edit:undo/4

 Warning:

-Warning: rdf_edit:rdfe_retract/3, which is referenced by
+Warning: rdf edit:rdfe retract/3, which is referenced by

+1-st clause of rdf edit:delete object/1

 Warning:

-1-st clause of rdf_edit:delete_object/1
+Warning:

 1-st clause of rdf_edit:delete_subject/1

-Warning:

 Warning:

 1-st clause of rdf_edit:delete_predicate/1

 ?- edit(rdf_edit:undo/4).

 '''